History of Venezuela (1999–present)

-Chávez died in office on 5 March 2013 and was succeeded by his Vice President Nicolás Maduro, who gained a slim majority in the 14 April 2013 special election and has ruled by decree for the majority of the period between 19 November 2013 through 2018.
+On 5 March 2013, Chávez died in office and was succeeded by his Vice President Nicolás Maduro on the same day, Maduro would gain a slim majority in the 14 April 2013 special election.
+He would be officially sworn in on 19 April 2013 and has ruled by decree for the majority of the period between 19 November 2013 through 2018.
+During the Maduro Administration, the Venezuelan Crisis and Shortages got way worse which resulted in the Start of Major Anti–Government Protests on 12 February 2014.